 Detailed information will be distributed in the Introduction class.

-This course includes 30 hours of instruction (3 face-to-face sessions and 5 online sessions), 8 hours of classroom observation, and 12 hours of clinical experience.
+This course includes 30 hours of instruction (3 face to face sessions and 5 online sessions), 8 hours of classroom observation, and 12 hours of clinical experience.
 Activities such as tutoring or substitute teaching will extend candidates the opportunity to work with students in an authentic environment.
 Collaboration with school districts will provide both a window of opportunity for the candidate and a potential recruitment tool for the district.
-Students will receive the NJDOE Verification of Program Completion (CE-VOPC) upon successful completion of this course which is required to move forward in the program.

-This course prepares candidates for their first experiences in the classroom.
+The Novice Level course prepares candidates for their first experiences in the classroom.
+Candidates must have successfully completed the Intro To Teaching class.
 The 90-hour course includes these topics:

 Fee and Code: $1,080, XCART 002